Gravel Driveway Services in Eastman, GA.

 How much gravel do I need for a driveway?

-In Dodge County, Georgia, a standard 12-foot-wide driveway needs roughly 1 ton of gravel per 50 linear feet for a 2-inch surface application — so a 400-foot driveway requires approximately 8 tons for resurfacing.
-For a new installation with a 5-inch crusher run base plus 3-inch surface layer, double that estimate.
-Rural driveways in middle Georgia commonly run 300–800 feet, so it is important to measure the actual length before ordering to avoid underestimating material — we assess this during the free property quote.
+In Dodge County, Georgia, a standard 12-foot-wide gravel driveway needs roughly 1 ton of gravel per 50 linear feet for a 2-inch surface application — so a 400-foot driveway requires approximately 8 tons for resurfacing.
+For a new Eastman GA gravel driveway installation with a 5-inch crusher run base plus 3-inch surface layer, double that estimate.
+Rural driveways in middle Georgia commonly run 300–800 feet, so it is important to measure the actual length before ordering — we assess this during the free property quote.

 What is the difference between #57 stone and crusher run?